How to Clean Siding – The Basics

 What’s the best way to remove moss, mold, mildew, and algae from my siding?

 Since siding is a vertical surface, it might not be fully exposed to rainfall.
-If you’re not getting rain on the siding due to an overhang or awning, assist the process by rinsing it off with a hose on a jet setting about a week after application.
-You can continue to hose off the siding weekly or every couple of weeks until it’s clean.
+If you’re not getting rain on the siding due to an overhang or awning, assist the process by rinsing it off with water from a hose on a jet setting about a week after application.
+You can continue to hose off the siding with water weekly or every couple of weeks until it’s clean.

 Don’t just take our word for it!
 See what Bob shared with us about his experience with using Wet & Forget on his siding.

 “I sprayed Wet & Forget on the south side of my house four years ago, and it’s still clean!
 I saw a little old lady up the street scrubbing the side of her house.
 I went over there and applied Wet & Forget to her siding, two years later the siding is still clean…It’s the best thing since grilled cheese!” -Bob W. Winfield, MO.